 It’s the Omnipod right now.
 I’ve got better insurance that covers the pods altogether.
-It’s still an adjustment for me though, because I’m used to not having a PDM.
+It’s still an adjustment for me though, because I’m used to not having a personal diabetes manager (PDM).
 Before, [when] I was on the injections, it was, wake up, take your long term, and then just carry the Humalog pen on me at all times.
 Then with the pump, [if] we’re going to work out, I forget to suspend my insulin flow.
 Or if the site doesn’t take, having to double check and make sure blood sugars aren’t really high.
 So it’s a couple of different things, but it’s not bad.
 It’s still an adjustment though.

 I’m already seeing changes in my numbers, just from average standpoint.
 On the shots, the lowest my A1C was, or I could get it, with 6.9, 6.8, but now I’m seeing, that even though there are days where I may be high because the pod didn’t take, or I may run low, those days are few and far between, so I’m running normal on a lot more of a regular basis.

-Do you use a Continuous Glucose Monitor (CGM)?
+Do you use a continuous glucose monitor (CGM)?

 I don’t.
 It looks we have to go four months without a CGM and track those numbers before insurance will approve it.

 In terms of your diet, on the show, you talked about how you’re conscious of what foods are going to spike your blood sugar.
-Is there a specific diet you to stick to?
+Is there a specific diet you stick to?
 Are there certain foods you prefer or are you getting more flexible with it because of the pump?

 I am still a very conscious eater.
 I prefer to eat clean.
 Everything has to have a balance.
 Now I know with the pump, you have that freedom to literally eat whatever you want.
 But for me, when I was diagnosed, I didn’t have that option.
 So, it was literally sticking to that diet, sticking to that regimen.
 Everything has to have a fresh fruit or fresh vegetable, [there] has to be a starch.
 There has to be a grain and there has to be a protein.
 That’s the only way that I know.